hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
+## How can I accelerate LAMMPS performance?
+Well, there are two basic approaches to accelerate LAMMPS performance.
+One is to use better algorithm, and the other one is to device
 ## Accelerating LAMMPS using KOKKOS

 ## Knowing your hardware